The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 A few patterns jump out immediately.

 Second, premium reasoning is now surprisingly heterogeneous.
-Anthropic Opus 4.6 is expensive.
-OpenAI GPT-5.4 Pro is much more expensive.
-Gemini 2.5 Pro and xAI Grok 4.20 look cheaper on list price, and Qwen3-Max looks cheaper still in the captured Global mode rows.
+Anthropic Fable 5 and Mythos 5 are expensive.
+OpenAI GPT-5.5 Pro and GPT-5.4 Pro are much more expensive again.
+Gemini 3.1 Pro Preview and xAI Grok 4.3 look cheaper on list price, and Qwen3-Max looks cheaper still in the captured Global mode rows.
 That does not settle the capability question, but it absolutely changes the budget conversation.

 Why file processing is often where the lock-in starts